-- Speculative character design for the next Pixar movie
+- Learn how to make a good YouTube video of your speculative character design for the next Pixar movie

-- Going behind the scenes of a sci-fi-themed fashion shoot
+- Go behind the scenes of a sci-fi-themed fashion shoot

-- A walkthrough of your creative mantra and strategy for getting out of a rut
+- Provide a walkthrough of your creative mantra and strategy for getting out of a rut

-- Explanation of what furniture designers you look up to and why
+- Give an explanation of what furniture designers you look up to and why

-Once you have a big stack of ideas ready to go, it’s time to start creating!
+Once you have a big stack of youtube video ideas ready to go, it’s time to start creating!

 Here are a few examples of video types and commonly used shots: